 Toxicity of Echeveria 'Dionysos'

-Echeveria 'Dionysos' has no toxic effects reported.
-But although the plant is safe for growing around children and pets, eating it is not advisable.
+Echeveria 'Dionysos' has no reported toxic effects.
+However, although this plant is safe for growing around children and pets, eating it is not advisable.

 Links